 The inquest was resumed after HM Senior Coroner for Surrey Richard Travers ruled that it was arguable that failings on the part of the Surrey police may have contributed to the deaths.

-Sallie represents Sophie Banner and was instructed by Sarah Ricca of Deighton Pierce Glynn solicitors.
+Sallie represents Stacey Banner and was instructed by Sarah Ricca of Deighton Pierce Glynn solicitors.

 The inquest is expected to last 5 weeks.